antonkomarev/github-trending-archive/README.md

 #### Why there are no weekly or monthly trends in repository?

-I think that having daily trends we may compute weekly/monthly trends by this data ourselves.
+I think that having daily trends we may compute weekly/monthly trends ourselves.

 #### Why there is no meta information like stars count or repository description in the archive.